Beyond Prompting: An Autonomous Framework for Systematic Factor Investing via Agentic AI

-Table~\ref{tab:oos-headline} reports the headline out-of-sample performance of the composite long--short strategy.
-Panel A shows that the strategy delivers strong full-window performance, with a gross annualized return of 59.53\%, annualized volatility of 15.43\%, and a Sharpe ratio of 3.11.
-As shown in the quarterly breakdown, the strategy maintains high return efficiency even after accounting for implementation frictions.
-The relatively small gap between gross and net outcomes (as visualized in the cumulative return plots) indicates that the alpha is not solely a pre-cost artifact and remains economically meaningful after transaction costs.
-Panel B further suggests highly favorable temporal stability.
-Quarterly gross returns are remarkably consistent, posting positive results in all 16 quarters.
-Even in its weakest quarter (2022Q3), the strategy maintained a positive trajectory, while most quarters exhibit highly robust Sharpe ratios.
-Performance is not concentrated in a single short episode: the strategy remains profitable across the entire 2021--2024 period, including particularly strong stretches in 2021Q4 and 2023Q3.
-At the same time, quarterly annualized-return figures should be interpreted with caution because annualization can mechanically amplify short-window outcomes.
+Exhibit \ref{tab:oos-headline} reports strong gross out-of-sample performance for the linear composite long-short strategy over the main 2021–2024 evaluation window.
+The strategy delivers a gross annualized return of 54.81\%, annualized volatility of 16.40\%, and a Sharpe ratio of 2.75.
+The quarterly breakdown suggests that performance is not concentrated in a single short episode, as the reported gross return remains positive throughout the sample.
+At the same time, quarterly annualized-return figures should be interpreted with caution because annualization mechanically amplifies short-window outcomes.
+Overall, the evidence indicates that combining the discovered signals materially improves stability and tradability relative to the more uneven standalone factor results.

-From a risk perspective, drawdowns appear well-controlled relative to the return magnitude.
-The full-window max drawdown is \(-10.84\%\), and quarterly drawdowns are generally limited, consistent with a strategy profile that combines high return efficiency with manageable downside episodes.
-Overall, the evidence supports the view that multi-factor integration meaningfully improves the tradability and robustness of the discovered signal set, beyond what is visible from individual factors alone.